10 Japanese Interiors Ideas for Luxury Apartment

 1. Shōji Screen Partitions

-Shōji screens add a touch of Japanese elegance to your luxury apartment.
-These sliding doors made of wood and paper let soft light filter through, creating a calm atmosphere.
+Shōji screens, made of wood and paper, let soft light gently filter through, creating a calm and inviting atmosphere.

 2. Tatami Floor Mats